MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/workbooks-dashboard-preview.md

 # Azure Workbooks Dashboard Preview

 This preview includes new dashboarding functionality in Azure Workbooks.
 The dashboard preview only applies to dashboard style workbooks.
-Opening other workbooks will continue to open them in the non-preview view.
+Opening other workbooks continues to open them in the non-preview view.
+To open the dashboard preview, use the "Dashboard (preview)" item in the Workbooks gallery.

-## Dashboard Mode
+## New Layout Mode
 The workbooks dashboard preview supports a new layout mode that behaves like many dashboarding tools:

 :::image type="content" source="./media/workbooks-dashboards/dashboard-preview.png" lightbox="./media/workbooks-dashboards/dashboard-preview.png" alt-text="Screenshot that shows an example dashboard." border="false":::